Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 20.29.46 UTC
+- WIB: Selasa, 11 Februari 2025 21.26.45 UTC
-- WITA: Selasa, 11 Februari 2025 21.29.46 UTC
+- WITA: Selasa, 11 Februari 2025 22.26.45 UTC
-- WIT: Selasa, 11 Februari 2025 22.29.46 UTC
+- WIT: Selasa, 11 Februari 2025 23.26.45 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship